inspec/inspec-aws/docs/resources/aws_cloudfront_public_keys.md

 # aws_cloudfront_public_keys

-Use the `aws_cloudfront_public_keys` InSpec audit resource to test properties of a single specific AWS Logs Public Key.
+Use the `aws_cloudfront_public_keys` InSpec audit resource to test properties of the plural resource of AWS Logs Public Key.

 A public key that you can use with signed URLs and signed cookies, or with field-level encryption.